You’re not seeing things – Iowa’s farm fields really are turning green earlier in the spring than they used to, thanks to cover crops!

 “Cereal rye is the most popular species in Iowa because it can be planted late into the fall and endures the winter well,” says Sarah Carlson of Practical Farmers of Iowa.

-“Cereal rye makes up about 87 percent of the cover crops in Iowa,” says Mark Licht of ISU Extension.
-“Radishes make up 22 percent, oats make up 21 percent, wheat makes up 8 percent, and 16 percent is other varieties like hairy vetch, clover, winter pea, cowpea, rapeseed, triticale, mustard, and annual ryegrass.
-The percentages add up to greater than 100 percent because farmers mix various species together into diverse mixes.
+“Cereal rye makes up about 90 percent of the cover crops in Iowa,” says Mark Licht of ISU Extension.
+“Oats make up 21 percent, radishes and turnips make up 20 percent, wheat makes up 15 percent, and 16 percent is other varieties like hairy vetch, clover, winter pea, cowpea, rapeseed, triticale, mustard, and annual ryegrass.
+The percentages add up to greater than 100 percent because some farmers mix various species together into diverse mixes.

 “The advantage with winter cereal rye is that you get good growth in the fall, especially if you get it established in a timely fashion, and then you get the spring growth with it.
 With oats, you have to get them planted really early to get the fall growth, but they won’t survive the winter.”